Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 ## Main features

 * Checks all the defined dependencies in a standard Gradle catalog
+* Auto-update old catalog dependencies

 ## Goals

-* Provide a simple-to-use plugin to speed up and simplify dependencies' version check
+* Provide a simple-to-use plugin to speed up and simplify dependencies' version check and management

-## How to add Catalog Dependencies Monitor plugin in your Gradle project
+## How to import the plugin in your Gradle project

 ```
 plugins {